-At long last our Deep Purple title Wait For The Ricochet is being reprinted and will be back in stock by the end of April or early May 2017 (production files are already with the printer.)
+At long last our Deep Purple title Wait For The Ricochet is being reprinted and will be back in stock during May 2017 (production files are already with the printer.)
 The book is substantially as before, with just typos and other small text corrections being made.
 You can place a discounted pre-order now on our official shop (who will be able to supply it long before Am*z*n get their rapacious hands on it!)
 So if you were one of the lucky people who bought it first time around you do not need to upgrade (though if you want to we will offer you a special discount.)

 Rather than plug the book ourselves, here are one-line comments from different journalists and readers of the original edition.
 You can read the reviews in full on the site.
 And if this gets you in the mood for the follow-up, the Machine Head book is on the way.